damian-damjanovic-hn/HN-Marketplace-API-Reference/Orders/py-example.md

 ## Introduction

-The VirtualStock API allows users to fetch order data using HTTP authentication.
+The VirtualStock API allows vendors to fetch order data using HTTP authentication.
 This guide explains how to retrieve orders using Python.

 ## Installation